collapsed-stacks/startups/questions/12619/how-to-make-sure-that-a-freelancer-s-invoice-is-valid-and-declare-it-as-an-expen.md

 - tagged: `international`, `accounting`, `freelancing`
 - score: 0

-<p>How can a company make sure that an invoice it takes is valid to declare as an expense ?
-Specifically, we can consider a UK limited company, that pays freelancers for programmer and video filming activities (both are done outside the company's country, in this case UK).</p>
+How can a company make sure that an invoice it takes is valid to declare as an expense ?
+Specifically, we can consider a UK limited company, that pays freelancers for programmer and video filming activities (both are done outside the company's country, in this case UK).

-<p>What will happen for example if the freelancer gives an invoice, get paid from the company bank account to his account, but the invoice is not declared in his country ?
+What will happen for example if the freelancer gives an invoice, get paid from the company bank account to his account, but the invoice is not declared in his country ?
 Is there any problem for the company that hired the freelancer for the project ?
-(Like the invoice not to be a tax deductible cost). </p>
+(Like the invoice not to be a tax deductible cost).

 ## Answer 12620